 Surgical treatment has become much more common in the last fifteen years and offers a greater chance of sustained improvement.
 Liposuction surgery of old was performed with general anesthesia, not tumescent anesthesia, and was associated with postsurgical complications and lymphatic vessel damage and was not an effective lipedema treatment.
 However, modern tumescent liposuction performed with a wet tumescent technique is not associated with significant bleeding and does not damage superficial lymphatic vessels according to macroscopic and anatomical studies.
 The application of blunt micro cannulas measuring 2mm – 4mm allows surgeons to use a gentler technique and avoid damaging important structures, which results in a faster recovery and a significant net improvement of lipedema symptoms.
 Dr. Wright has modified the liposuction technique developed by Dr. Jeffery Klein and Dr. Stefan Rapprich to include preoperative assessment and mapping of lymphatics to minimize the chance of lymphatics injury.
 The tumescent liposuction procedure not only improves physical appearance by returning some balance to the body’s proportion, it also can significantly reduce and eliminate the symptoms.
 Postoperatively combined decongestive therapy should be initiated or continued along with strict adherence to compression.

-Long term studies show that true tumescent liposuction can result in improvement of fat reduction if performed properly by surgeons.
+Long term studies show that true tumescent lipedema liposuction can result in improvement of fat reduction if performed properly by surgeons.
 It can reduce the circumference of the hips and lower extremities balancing the disproportionality of the upper and lower parts of the body and can improve or contribute to the relief of pain and pressure sensitivity; even reduce bruisability over an extended time period.
 However, the tendency for edema usually persists and physical therapy and compression is often still necessary for patients, but to a lesser degree.

 In conclusion, tumescent lipedema liposuction surgery is a great lipedema treatment and provides significant improvement in body shape, improvement of symptoms, and improvement in mobility.
 It also lessens the need for conservative treatment and significantly increases quality of life.
 Because of the level of expertise and understanding required to successfully perform tumescent liposuction surgery on these patients, they should seek treatment in centers where the surgeon and staff are specifically trained in lymphology and the needs of these unique patients.
 Call today for more information about our liposuction for lipedema treatment.
+For even more information, you may want to read here.

 Allen E. Hines, Lipedema of the legs: A Syndrome Characterized by Fat Legs and Orthostatic Edema.
 (Proc Staff Meet Mayo Clinic), 1940; 15184-187.